Things to Do in Annecy: Lakes, Mountains & Old Town Highlights

 Before visiting, we’d heard a lot about how expensive Annecy is, and if you stick to the tourist hotspots and go out for every meal, then it will add up fast.
 However, we found it’s one of those cities that can be as expensive or budget-friendly as you make it.

-In the upmarket restaurants in the heart of the Old Town, expect to pay around €25-€30 for a meal.
-At authentic restaurants tucked down side streets, meals cost closer to €15.
-Beers range between €5 and €10 depending on the bar and location.
-Unsurprisingly, the most expensive bars and restaurants are in the centre of the Old Town and along the Thiou as it meanders into the city.
+In the upmarket restaurants in the Old Town centre, expect to pay around €25-€30 for a meal.
+At the more authentic restaurants tucked down side streets, meals cost closer to €15.
+Beers range between €5 and €10, depending on the bar and location.
+Unsurprisingly, the most expensive bars and restaurants are in the centre of the Old Town and along the Thiou.

-For lunch, you can grab freshly-made sandwiches from street vendors for around €5-€8 – these are delicious and will fill you up for hours – perfect if you’re on the go or spending lunch by Lake Annecy.
+For lunch, you can grab freshly-made sandwiches from street vendors for around €5-€8 – these are delicious and fill you up for hours – perfect if you’re on the go or spending lunch by Lake Annecy.
 Another budget-friendly option is to buy bread and sandwich fillings from a supermarket.
 We often did this as it only cost a couple of euros.

 Accommodation we’ve covered above – the most expensive options are right in the Old Town.
 If you don’t mind a bit of a walk, your money will go further.